 Autopilot’s impressive template library enables you to adopt tried-and-tested journeys to get your automation adventure off to a good start.
-The ever-expanding list of templates includes: Sending gated content; Follow-up new leads from Typeform; 30-day trial nurture; Reach out to hot-leads who visit a pricing page; Pro-actively contacting dormant users at risk of leaving, and so much more.
+The ever-expanding list of templates includes: Sending gated content; Follow-up new leads from Typeform; 30-day trial nurture; Spotting hot potential clients who visit a pricing page; Onboarding new customers; Pro-actively contacting dormant users at risk of leaving; and so much more.
 Autopilot’s templates also extend to the style of communication you send, meaning your emails look great and can reflect your branding.

 No more leaky funnels.
 Autopilot turns to anonymous visitors on your website into leads with embedded forms and pop-up live chat (called Proactive Headsup), and then goes about converting them with personalised, automated engagements.